Anubhavlysis/Website-Chatbot/README.md

 # 🔄 Workflow Explanation

 1. User sends a message through the chatbot interface.
-2. Frontend sends the message to the n8n webhook using API requests.
-3. n8n receives the request and triggers the AI workflow.
+2. n8n receives the request and triggers the AI workflow.
-4. AI processes the user query.
+3. AI processes the user query.
-5. Response is returned back to the website chatbot.
+4. Response is returned back to the website chatbot.
-6. Chatbot displays the generated response to the user.
+5. Chatbot displays the generated response to the user.

 ---